The Hermès Collector's Compendium: History, Authentication & Market Intelligence

 The $10.1 Million Moment: July 2025

-Non-Diamond Himalaya Records: Himalaya Kelly 25 fetched €352,800 ($346,802) in September 2022—nearly 3x pre-sale estimate.
+Non-diamond Himalaya records: Himalaya Kelly 25 achieved €352,800 in September 2022.
 Himalaya Birkin 30 sold for $226,180 in July 2021.
-These gradient crocodile bags without diamonds routinely achieve $150,000-$300,000.
+Gradient crocodile bags without diamonds routinely achieve $150,000–$300,000.

 Other Notable Auction Results

-Ombre Lizard Birkin 25: $137,500 (March 2020, New York).
-Each ombre lizard bag features unique gradient pattern.
-Previous lizard record was $120,300 (2017).
+Ombré Lizard Birkin 25: $137,500 (March 2020, New York).
+Each ombré lizard bag features a unique gradient pattern.

 Gold Epsom Kelly 28 Sellier: $45,500 (October 2021, Hong Kong).
-Record for non-exotic, non-custom, non-limited regular leather Kelly.
+Record for non-exotic, non-custom, non-limited regular leather Kelly at that time.

-Faubourg Birkin: Private sales $100,000-$300,000.
-Storefront facade design with leather "windows."
+Faubourg Birkin: Private sales $100,000–$300,000.
+Storefront facade design.
 One or two produced per boutique annually worldwide.
-Pinnacle of Hermès collecting.

 Investment Performance

-2016 Study: Birkin bags outperformed S&P 500 and gold as investment vehicles, appreciating average 14.2% annually since 1984 debut.
+2016 study: Birkin bags were shown to have outperformed the S&P 500 and gold as investment vehicles, appreciating an average of 14.2% annually since the Birkin's 1984 debut.

 Standard appreciation: Regular leather Birkins/Kellys: 50–100% above retail on secondary market.
 Exotic skins: 150–300%+ above retail.
 HSS Special Orders: 50–150% premiums for desirable configurations.
 Discontinued models in pristine condition: can exceed 200% original retail.